Sorgavaasal: Reception

-Critical response

-Sorgavaasal received positive reviews from critics.
+Sorgavaasal received mixed to positive reviews from critics.

 Abhinav Subramaniam of The Times of India gave 3.5/5 stars and wrote "Sorgavaasal works as it isn't trying to make grand statements but instead, focuses on its characters caught in a place they can't escape.
 Like Parthi's food stall, the film serves up familiar ingredients while creating its own flavor."
 Kirubhakar Purushothaman of News18 gave 3.5/5 stars and wrote "All characters have a clear motive and an arc that is effectively realised.
 Which is aided by commendable performances from RJ Balaji, Karunas, and almost all of the lead cast, which makes Sorgavaasal a gripping watch."
 Avinash Ramachandran of The Indian Express gave 3/5 stars and wrote "In this Virumaandi (2004) meets Vada Chennai (2018) narrative, it is the characters and their effective portrayal that ensures the film doesn't crash and burn in the tepid final act."

 Janani K of India Today gave 2.5/5 stars and wrote "Sorgavaasal feels like a blend of Virumaandi and Vada Chennai.
 But, it fails to achieve the magic that both of the films did.
 Nevertheless, the film is a decent attempt to showcase the 1999 riots that killed many prisoners and police officers."
 Prashanth Vallavan of Cinema Express gave 2.5/5 stars and wrote "Sorgavaasal is only frustrating because we get a glimpse of what it could have been: A compelling prison drama.
 Instead, it becomes an effective collection of thematically rich moments, sporadically impressive performances, and an almost satisfying film."
 Vishal Menon of The Hollywood Reporter India noted the film's similarities to Virumaandi, adding that "instead of the docu-drama feel that was employed" in that film, "Sidharth has chosen to rely on strong performances and the writing to keep [Sorgavaasal] accessible and mainstream".

 Anusha Sundar of OTTPlay gave the film 2.5/5 stars and wrote "Given the film borrowed from reality and had immense room for fictional play, Sorgavaasal becomes an underwhelming watch even with sporadic stretches of interesting niches."
 Bhuvanesh Chandar of The Hindu wrote "In the end, Sorgavaasal does not feel like a cohesive screenplay with a few flourishing scenes; you only see the potential, of what it could have been with a tighter storyline and some breathing space for the characters of this claustrophobic prison."
 Latha Srinivasan of Hindustan Times wrote "Sorgavaasal is a strong debut for Sidharth Vishwanath, whose talent is evident, but unfortunately, an underwhelming film."
 Khalilullah of Hindu Tamil Thisai reviewed the film more positively, praising the music, cinematography and editing, although the critic felt Saniya Iyappan was underutilised, and the ending was dragged.